petr7555/bachelors_thesis_accounting_ocr/README.md

     - `reg-suit sync-expected` uses the [keygen plugin](https://github.com/reg-viz/reg-suit/blob/master/packages/reg-keygen-git-hash-plugin/README.md) to detect the previous commit when snapshots have been published.
 It downloads screenshots from Google Cloud for this commit.
-The screenshots are stored in Google Cloud inside `reg-publish-bucket-...` in folder whose name is the detected commit.
+The screenshots are stored in Google Cloud Storage inside `reg-publish-bucket-...` in folder whose name is the detected commit.
 From there they are downloaded and stored inside `.reg/expected` locally.
     - `reg-suit compare` copies new images from `__screenshots__` to `.reg/actual`, compares them with images in `.reg/expected` and stores the difference in `.reg/diff`.
     - `reg-suit publish` uses the last commit hash to create a new folder in Google Cloud and uploads new images there.